 L5 / IC4 · 5–8 years

-Senior Software Engineer interview prep — what to expect
+Senior Software Engineer interview prep, what to expect

-Senior Software Engineer (L5, IC4, E5) is the most contested level in tech hiring — high demand, intense bar, and a wide spread of seniority within the same title across companies.
+If you're interviewing for Senior Software Engineer (L5, IC4, E5), you're going for the most contested level in tech hiring, high demand, intense bar, and a wide spread of seniority within the same title across companies.
 The interview shifts from pure coding to system design, technical leadership, and the ability to lead a project across three to five engineers without writing a line of management copy.
-Expect deeper system design rounds, harder behavioural probing on scope and impact, and a hiring-manager round that's effectively a reference check on judgment.

 Personalised version

-Run a free scan on your JD →What you'll be expected to do
+What you'll be expected to do

-- Own a major project or sub-system end-to-end — design, implementation, and operational health
+- Own a major project or sub-system end-to-end, design, implementation, and operational health

 - Lead 2–4 junior engineers technically without being their manager